What is a Retailer?

 Retailers and PIM

 A retailer is a business that sells products directly to consumers.
-Retailers can operate through various channels, including physical stores, online marketplaces, and mobile apps.
+They can operate through various channels, including physical stores, online marketplaces, and mobile apps.
 They play a crucial role in the supply chain by bridging the gap between manufacturers or wholesalers and end customers.
-Retailers often carry a wide range of products from multiple brands and suppliers, curating selections to meet their target audience’s needs and preferences.
+Often, they carry a wide range of products from multiple brands and suppliers, curating selections to meet their target audience’s needs and preferences.
 In today’s competitive market, retailers must manage vast amounts of product information to provide accurate and engaging details to their customers across all sales channels.

 Frequently Asked Questions